 Singing psalms, simply

-The Wheatsheaf Psalms settings are designed for parishes with limited resources, or who are just starting to sing the psalms.
+The Wheatsheaf Psalms settings are designed for parishes with limited resources or who are just starting to sing the psalms.
 If you only have a cantor and maybe a guitarist, you can sing these psalms.
 They are simple to learn but with satisfying musical interest for more experienced musicians.

-The verses are set to tones which are often musical progressions or mirror the responses themselves.
+The verses are set to tones which are often musical progressions or mirror the melodies of the responses themselves.
 The words of the verses are printed underneath the melody, so it’s always clear when to change note – no need to worry about finding the underline or omitting bars for shorter verses!

 The Wheatsheaf Psalms doesn’t have a unique melody for every single psalm, so you don’t have to learn a new setting each week.
 Many psalms reoccur throughout the church’s year with different responses or selections of verses.
 Where the psalms have the same ‘mood’, the settings are based upon the same melody.